 Third hour now up and running on the Rush Limbaugh program.

-Uh thanks everybody and glad to be back.
+And glad to be back.

 I'm so glad to talk with all of you as Rush still ensconched in the bowels of Washington, D.C.
-You can imagine what that's like, given the Congress.
+You can imagine what that's like, given Congress.

-Well, anyway, that's a topic for a different program.
+Anyway, that's a topic for a different program.

 But we don't know what he's doing up there.

-Come on up to Washington today, I get a call.
+Come on up to Washington today.

 Can you fill in for El Rushbo?

-Sure, glad to do it.
+Sure glad to do it.

 We'll find out more tomorrow.